 Please note: changing an AUX Socket assignment will clear all the calibration data for that socket.

+Keep the blanking plug in a safe place.
 If you subsequently remove an electrode, be sure to replace the blanking plug and set the socket assignment back to EMPTY.